-The assessor correctly classified the Japanese amberjack in FAO 71 under category C, as the stock is managed and reference points are defined to assess the stock status against.
+The assessor correctly classified Seriola quinqueradiata in FAO Area 61 as Category C, the stock is subject to a specific management regime and reference points are defined.

-Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point (proxy): the fishery passes both clauses C1.1 and C1.2.
+Fishery removals are considered in the stock assessment process.
+The most recent stock assessment shows that the stock is above limit reference point despite F being above FMSY.
+Therefore, the stock is considered to have biomass above the limit reference point.

+Seriola quinqueradiata in FAO area 61 passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v.2.3